dberghi/Leveraging-Visual-Supervision-for-Array-based-ASDL/README.md

 ## 1 - TRAINING

+Start training by running:

+	./1_train.sh

+The model's weights will be saved in the checkpoint folder `./ckpt/[INFO]/[LR]/`.
 By default the boolean argument `TRAINWITHFOLDS` in `1_train.sh` is set to false.
 This training uses the entire development set to train the CRNN.
-Setting `TRAINWITHFOLDS=true` will produce a 5-fold cross-validation training and save the training and validation loss vectors in `./output/training_plots/[INFO]/`
+Setting `TRAINWITHFOLDS=true` will start a 5-fold cross-validation training and save the training and validation loss vectors in `./output/training_plots/[INFO]/`
 Then the losses are averaged across the 5 folds.
 A log file and a plot with the results will be saved in `./output/training_plots/[INFO]/`.
 This procedure is only used to find suitable training meta-parameters.
 The default settings should work fine.

-Start training by running:

-	./1_train.sh

-The model's weights will be saved in the checkpoint folder `./ckpt/[INFO]/[LR]/`

 ## 2 - FORWARD TEST SET